shepai/BIORTC_Nigeria/BOOTCAMP/README.md

 ## Foundational skils (Setup)

  To run the code we have taken a snippet from a <a href="https://github.com/wimmerlab/MBC_data_analysis/tree/main">tutorial on Python for neuroscience)</a>.
- There are three different options to run code: in the first one code will be run locally on your computer, while the second and third option use cloud computing (so no installation of any software on your computer):
+ There are two different options to run code: in the first one code will be run locally on your computer, while the second option uses cloud computing (so no installation of any software on your computer):
 - If you will be using your own laptop at all times, you may want to install Python locally.
 The best option is to install the [Anaconda package](https://www.anaconda.com/products/distribution), which comes with everything we need for the class.
 - The **preferred option** for running Python codes in the cloud is using Google Colab, which is a free service.
 Just click on the "Google Colab" icon next to an assignment to open it in Google Colab (you can also go to the [Google Colab homepage](https://colab.research.google.com/) and import a notebook from your computer or with an url.
-- Alternatively, you can run Python codes in the cloud using Anaconda in [myapps.upf.edu](https://myapps.upf.edu/).
-This might be faster than on a slow local computer as it runs on UPF servers.
-You get a detailed explanation of this service [here](https://guiesbibtic.upf.edu/myapps/inici).
-When you access MyApps you will be able to upload and download files from your MyCloudFiles folder.
-Then, when you open a Jupyter Notebook from within a session of Anaconda in MyApps you will be working on that MyCloudFiles folder, so you can work and keep your code organized there.
-You will have everything in the cloud and accessible from any computer anywhere.

 ## Level 1 - Algorithms